-Spartan Connection is an automatic telephone information service for students.
-See page 126.
+Spartan Connection is an automatic 24-hour telephone information service for students.
+See page 132.

-Health Information Line, 353-5558: Answered by a nurse at Olin Health Center, 8 a.m. to 12 noon and 1 to 5 p.m., Monday through Friday.
+Phone Information Nurse, 353-5558: Answered by a nurse at Olin Health Center, 8 a.m. to 12 noon and 1 to 5 p.m., Monday through Friday.
 For general or specific questions.